How to Apply

 - You are a native speaker of English.

 Applicants must request that their scores be sent to the University of Michigan (code 1839), on the TOEFL website.
-For more details on the English test requirements and alternatives to TOEFL, please refer to the Required Tests for Non-native English Speakers.
+For more details on the English test requirements and alternatives to TOEFL, please refer to Rackham's English proficiency requirements.

 Letters of Recommendation (3 Required)